Books and Pamphlets from a few Private Presses

 Holtzapffel, Charles: Printing Apparatus for the Use of Amateurs.
 Private Libraries Association.
 Pinner: 1971.
 Edited by David Chambers and James Mosley.
 First edition thus.
 8vo.
 Cloth.
 As new without dj as issued. $25.00

-The Hours Press was the private press of Nancy Cunard who began in 1928 at a small peasant house in La Chapelle-Réanville, Normandy.
-She used an intact print shop bought cheaply from William Bird (Three Mountains Press).
-At first she had little idea of what the work would entail.
-However, she had extraordinary contacts in the literary world and was offered plenty of good writing to publish, from friends such as Norman Douglas, Richard Aldington, Roy Campbell, and Louis Aragon.
-But she found the work hard, and evidently the cottage felt very isolated, so she moved back to Paris in the Winter of 1929.
+Nancy Cunard set up her Hours Press in 1928 in a small peasant house at La Chapelle-Réanville, Normandy, using an intact print shop bought cheaply from William Bird (Three Mountains Press).
+She had extraordinary contacts in the literary world and was offered plenty of good writing to publish, from friends such as Norman Douglas, Richard Aldington, Roy Campbell, and Louis Aragon.
+But at first she had little idea of what the work would be like and found it hard.
+Evidently too the cottage felt isolated, so she moved back to Paris in the Winter of 1929.
 A small shop was found for her on the Left Bank and the entire print shop was installed there.
-But she ran into difficulties with colleagues and became deeply discouraged.
+However she ran into difficulties with colleagues and became deeply discouraged.
 In 1931 she gave up and closed the press down.
 The fate of many of her books was equally sad.
 She was known for her admiration of African art, and during World War II her collection of that art, and most of her unsold stock of books, were looted and trodden into the mud.

 (In de Bonnefant).
 Jean Blot: View du Train.
 In de Bonnefant.
 Banholt: 1989.
 Limited private press edition.
 First edition.
 12 leaves sewn and glued into wrappers.
 Printed on Zerkall paper.
 Text in French.
 One of 50 copies (out of a total edition of 58).
 Issued without a dust-jacket.
 Fine copy.
 Wrappers. $20.00